dashjoin/json-schema-form/README.md

 ### Widget

-This options specifies a specific input widget to be used.
+This option specifies a specific input widget to be used.
 The default is a simple text field.
 The following options are available:

 ```
 {